Chilies, potatoes, sweet peppers and tomatoes over toast with tossed greens. Plan this hearty meal well ahead of time for best results.

 1 small green bell pepper, seeded and cut into thin rounds

-1 small red bell pepper, seeded and cut into thing rounds
+1 small red bell pepper, seeded and cut into thin rounds

-1 chile, such as serrano or jalapeño chile, with its seeds, sliced
+1 chili, such as serrano or jalapeño chile, with its seeds, sliced

-1 sweet onion, such as vidalia, cut into thing rounds
+1 sweet onion, such as vidalia, cut into thin rounds

 4 slices of a crusty, flavourful bread, plus more for the table